Calls for a new flag

 2011 - 72% No to change

-There were nearly 600 entries in the flag competition.
-These were then narrowed down to seven semi-finalists, which included the current New Zealand flag and the United Tribes flag.
-The New Zealand flag was eventually announced as the minority winner with 45.6% of the vote.
-While most people supported other designs their votes were split between the six other options.
+Nearly 600 entries in the flag competition were narrowed down to seven finalists, including the current New Zealand flag and the United Tribes flag.
+The New Zealand flag was eventually announced as the winner with a healthy 45.6% of the total vote.
 Despite this result Gordon Campbell, who ran the competition for the magazine, considered that it had 'exploded myths' about New Zealanders' devotion to the flag.
 He argued that:

 The 1990s and 2000s

-Hasler lost her ministerial post following the 1999 election and the formation of a Labour-led government.
+Hasler lost her ministerial post following the 1999 election.
 She remained in Parliament as a list MP and continued to lobby for the flag to be changed.
-Having learnt that the silver fern emblem used by the New Zealand Rugby Football Union had been patented, she began looking for a flag that was a variation on that theme.
+Learning that the silver fern emblem used by the New Zealand Rugby Football Union had been patented, she began looking for a variation on that theme.

 In early 2004 another voice emerged.
-Wellington businessman Lloyd Morrison formed a Trust, NZFlag.com, with the 'sole purpose of encouraging New Zealanders to change the flag'.
+Wellington businessman Lloyd Morrison formed a trust, NZFlag.com, with the 'sole purpose of encouraging New Zealanders to change the flag'.
 Hasler was one of the initial trustees.
-The RSA maintained its stance that they would prefer to keep the existing flag but that they would back a change if it was voted for in a public referendum.
-Some district associations, such as Canterbury, disagreed and voted unanimously to oppose any move to alter or change the flag.
+The RSA maintained its stance that it would prefer to keep the existing flag but said it would back a change if this won a public referendum.
+Some district RSA associations, such as Canterbury, disagreed and voted to oppose any move to alter or change the flag.

 Later that year the new trust announced plans for a petition calling for a citizens-initiated referendum at the 2005 election.
 The aim was, depending on the outcome, to have a second referendum at the 2008 election to decide on the design of the new flag.
-The campaign began with gusto.
-High-profile figures such as Catherine Tizard, Keith Quinn and Susan Devoy became supporters, a school competition for designs for a new flag was organised, and many volunteers signed up to take around the petition.
+High-profile figures such as Catherine Tizard, Keith Quinn and Susan Devoy became supporters, a school competition for designs for a new flag was organised, and many volunteers circulated the petition, which obtained 100,000 signatures, not enough to trigger a referendum.

 Further sources